 - Programs operated by religious organizations for religious purposes

 - Other faith-based organizations, including frontline service providers espousing or based in particular faith traditions.
-We will consider supporting history, heritage, educational, and cultural organizations or projects that explain or interpret a religious community’s experience or traditions as long as they are open to the public, non-proselytizing, and not based in a school or house of worship.
+Note: We will consider supporting history, heritage, educational, and cultural organizations or projects that explain or interpret a religious community’s experience or traditions as long as that community is historically marginalized and as long as the organization is open to the public, non-proselytizing, and not based in a school or house of worship.

 - Any cause from which our trustees or their family or business partners would benefit financially, professionally, educationally, or otherwise

 - Any other activities or organizations for which support would violate IRS regulations governing private foundations.

 - Impact investment opportunities through our grants.
 If you think we should invest in you, please reach out separately.